linode/manager/TESTING.md

-TESTING.md

-# Testing Linode Manager
+# Testing Cloud Manager

 ## Unit Tests

-The unit tests for Linode Cloud Manager are written in Typescript using the [Jest](https://facebook.github.io/jest/) testing framework.
+The unit tests for Cloud Manager are written in Typescript using the [Jest](https://facebook.github.io/jest/) testing framework.
 Unit tests end with the `.test.tsx` file extension and can be found throughout the codebase.

 To run tests: